pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/prminterface/nc-prminterface-prm_lock_module.md

 ## -description

-This routine locks a PRM module and prevents it from being unloaded.
+This routine locks a PRM module in memory and prevents it from being updated by the OS runtime.

 ## -parameters